intmus/inttheory/_10-intro-part-writing/a1-voiceleadingerrors.md

 #### Voice-crossing

-There was no easy way to notate this in the examples, but you should avoid crossing your voices unless absolutely necessary.
-It is almost never absolutely necessary and often creates voice-leading and range issues.
+There was no easy way to notate this in the examples, but you should avoid crossing your voices unless used to create a desired texture.
+It is almost never necessary and often creates voice-leading and range issues.
 As you grow in your part-writing, you may find an occasional reason to cross voices, but do not unnecessarily complicate your first attempts.

 Egon explained this best in one of the greatest 80's movies, so bonus points for anyone that understands this reference.
 ![Never cross the streams](https://64.media.tumblr.com/4ac0c9272c14cddd23e64831c6f7ae1e/tumblr_n2snvjtemt1r9a32bo1_400.gifv)